corda/corda-docs-portal/content/en/apps/payments/payments-sdk.md

 You must have access to:

-* The Corda Enterprise Artifactory repository.
+* The Corda Enterprise customer hub.
 * Modulr sandbox.

-## Access Corda Payments on Corda Enterprise Artifactory
+## Access Corda Payments on Corda Customer Hub

 The CorDapps that make up the Corda Payments solution are made available to Corda Enterprise customers by agreement.
-Once your Corda account manager has arranged access, you can download the Corda Payments files via the Corda Enterprise Artifactory repository.
+Once your Corda account manager has arranged access, you can download the Corda Payments files via the Corda Enterprise Customer Hub.

 ## Set up Modulr sandbox